 As it relates to our notes receivable, repayment guarantees and investment in finance leases, the expected loss provision for each individual contractual exposure is calculated by multiplying the probability of default by the net exposure over the contractual term.
-We then determine the present value of the expected loss amount over the contractual term.
-The discount rate used is equal to the financial asset's effective interest rate.
+We then determine the present value of such expected loss amount over the contractual term using a discount rate equal to the financial asset's effective interest rate, when applicable.
 Credit exposure related to our investment in finance leases reflects the risk that our finance lease lessees fail to meet their payment obligations.

 Our deferral and restructuring receivables credit exposure reflects the risk that our customers fail to meet their payment obligations.
-An allowance for credit losses was recorded upon the adoption of ASC 326 and will be recorded at the inception of any new deferral or restructuring receivable and is based on our estimate of expected credit losses over the lease term.
+We record an allowance for credit losses at the inception of any new deferral or restructuring receivable based on our estimate of expected credit losses over the lease term.
 We record our deferral and restructuring receivables in other assets, net and net of an allowance for credit losses.